MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/paypal.md

 ## Set up the connector in Dynamics 365 Commerce

-### Map the PayPal wallet payment method to a procesor payment method
+### Map the PayPal wallet payment method to a proccesor payment method

 > [!NOTE]
 > Some of these steps leverage a new capability for supporting wallet payment methods.
 For more information on this feature, see the [wallet payment support](wallets.md) topic.